Warming Bernabel: Career

+Colorado Rockies

+2018–2024: Minor leagues

-Bernabel signed with the Colorado Rockies as an international free agent on July 2, 2018.
+Bernabel signed with the Colorado Rockies as an international free agent on July 2, 2018, receiving a $900,000 bonus.
 He made his professional debut in 2019 with the Dominican Summer League Rockies.

 Bernabel did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He returned in 2021 to play for the rookie–level Arizona Complex League Rockies and Single–A Fresno Grizzlies and played 2022 with Fresno and the High–A Spokane Indians.
-After the 2022 season, he was selected to play in the Arizona Fall League.
+He returned in 2021 to play for the rookie-level Arizona Complex League (ACL) Rockies and Single-A Fresno Grizzlies.
+He was the ACL Player of the Month Award in July.
+He played in 2022 with Fresno and the High-A Spokane Indians.
+After the season, he played in the Arizona Fall League.
+On November 15, the Rockies added Bernabel to their 40-man roster to protect him from the Rule 5 draft.

-On November 15, 2022, the Rockies added Bernabel to their 40-man roster to protect him from the Rule 5 draft.
-He was optioned to the Double-A Hartford Yard Goats to begin the 2023 season.
-In 83 games for Hartford, Bernabel hit .225/.270/.338 with 6 home runs and 28 RBI.
+After suffering two gunshot wounds in the offseason, Bernabel played the 2023 season with the Double-A Hartford Yard Goats.
+In 83 games, Bernabel hit .225/.270/.338 with 6 home runs and 28 RBI.

-Bernabel was again optioned to Double–A Hartford to begin the 2024 season.
-However, on March 28, 2024, Bernabel was designated for assignment following the promotion of Alan Trejo.
-He cleared waivers and was sent outright to Hartford on March 30.
-Bernabel made 120 appearances for the Yard Goats during the year, slashing .263/.296/.359 with nine home runs, 64 RBI, and 12 stolen bases.
+Bernabel was again optioned to Double-A Hartford to begin the 2024 season.
+On March 28, he was designated for assignment following the promotion of Alan Trejo.
+Bernabel cleared waivers and was sent outright to Hartford on March 30.
+Bernabel made 120 appearances for the Yard Goats in 2024, slashing .263/.296/.359 with nine home runs, 64 RBI, and 12 stolen bases.

+2025: MLB debut

-Bernabel began the 2025 season with the Triple-A Albuquerque Isotopes, where he batted .301/.356/.450 with eight home runs, 45 RBI, and five stolen bases across 75 contests.
-On July 26, 2025, Bernabel was selected to the 40-man roster and promoted to the major leagues for the first time.
-He was named National League Player of the Week for the week of July 28-August 3, shortly after his debut with the Rockies.
+Bernabel began the 2025 season with the Triple-A Albuquerque Isotopes, where he batted .301/.356/.450 with eight home runs, 45 RBI, and five stolen bases across 75 games.

+On July 26, Bernabel was selected to the Rockies 40-man roster and promoted to the major leagues for the first time.
+He was named National League Player of the Week for the week of July 28–August 3, shortly after his debut with the Rockies.
+After batting .500 with three home runs in his first seven major league games, he ended the season slashing .252/.288/.410 with four home runs and 14 RBI in 40 games, mostly playing first base.
+He missed two weeks in September after suffering a concussion.
+On December 6, the Rockies removed him from the 40-man roster and sent him outright to Albuquerque, but Bernabel elected free agency rather than accepting the assignment.

+Tecolotes de los Dos Laredos

+On December 19, 2025, Bernabel signed a minor league contract with the Washington Nationals.
+Bernabel was released by the Nationals prior to the start of the regular season on March 21, 2026.

+On May 27, 2026, Bernabel signed with the Tecolotes de los Dos Laredos of the Mexican League.
+He only made two plate appearances for Dos Laredos, going 0-for-2, before he was released by the team on June 1.

+Sioux City Explorers

+On June 11, 2026, Bernabel signed with the Sioux City Explorers of the American Association of Professional Baseball.